chainsona/baxus-ai-agent-bob-ui/SPECS.md

 ## Deliverables

-- A working prototype of Bob
+- A working prototype of BOB
 - Demo showing personalized recommendations based on sample user data
 - Code repository with clear installation and usage instructions